 Walking or Running Safety

-• Avoid traveling alone at night.
+- Avoid traveling alone at night.
 Instead, travel in pairs.
 At Middlebury call for MiddRides.
-At Middlebury at Mills, call the Public Safety at (510) 430-2124.

 Residence Halls and Private Residences

-• If you're awakened by an intruder, don't try to apprehend him.
-He may be armed or may easily arm himself with something in your room.
-Attempt to get out of the room if it's possible.
+- If you’re awakened by an intruder, don’t try to apprehend them.
+They may be armed or may easily become armed with something in your room.
+Attempt to get out of the room if it’s possible.